 I looked up the county website page and reviewed the evaluations on “parcels” adjoining the property I was interested in.
 When I clicked on a particular neighbor’s parcel, the site took me to the complete tax appraiser’s page for that property.
 I could then see what the rate was for those that had the exemption applied.
-If the resident was a renter, there was no tax break in place.
+If the resident was a renter, there was no tax break in place because the owner could not claim that parcel as a primary residence.
 It pays to do your own research and not hope for the best!

 So the retirement savings are starting to pile up.
 You don’t have to be an expert in this field, but you don’t need to be.
 Just do your due-diligence and be aware of what you are getting into before you leap.